leo-barreto/virtual-pipelines-eventselection/README.md

 To reduce the inital samples to a fraction of the size, call the bash script `reduce.sh`, which processes all relevant samples with a constant reduction factor.

+We should place them on some public EOS space so that nobody has to run this step by themselves.
+Since ROOT supports also fetching data via http, we could also simply use a web server for this, to be discussed.

 ## Runtime

 **Details:**